briandgomez/Study/Security+/Security Operations.md

 # Web Filtering
-− Agent-based
+- Agent-based
     - Software agents are installed on individual devices to monitor and filter web traffic
     - Users can be located anywhere
     - Updates need to be done to all agents

-− Centralized proxy
+- Centralized proxy
     - Proxy is sitting in between internet and devices.
 It can be useful for caching, access controls, URL filtering, and content scanning
     ![alt text](image-30.png)

-− Universal Resource Locator (URL) scanning aka URI
+- Universal Resource Locator (URL) scanning aka URI
     - Can be managed by categories
     - Can have limited control
     - Integrated with NGFW

-− Block rules
+- Block rules
-    - Can be done for specific URLs (i.e. *.professormesser.com: Allow)
+    - Can be applied for specific URLs (i.e. *.professormesser.com: Allow)
     - Categorize by site content

-− Reputation
+- Reputation
     - Filter based on whats perceived  (i.e. Trustworthy, Low risk, Medium risk, Suspicious, High risk)
     - The reputations can be assigned automatically or manually after a scan

+- DNS Filtering
+    - Before connecting to a website get the IP address.
+Do a DNS lookup.

 # Operating System Security